LimitPoint/ScaleAudio/README.md

 5. **avFileType:AVFileType** - An [AVFileType] for the desired file type that should be compatible with the previous argument for file extension.

-6. **progress** - A handler that is periodically executed to send progress messages and values.
+6. **progress** - An optional handler that is periodically executed to send progress messages and values.

 7. **completion** - A handler that is executed when the operation has completed to send a message of success or not.